taijusanagi/account-abstraction-with-urbit-id/README.md

 ## Description

-This is the Account Abstraction wallet manager, Urbit works as a non-custodial agent to sign the transaction.
+This is the Account Abstraction wallet manager, Urbit ID works as a public key management infrastructure for the Account Abstraction contract wallet.

 ## Inspiration